dsbowen/hemlock/docs_md/setup/wsl.md

 $ pip3 install <my-requested-package>
 ```

-Many hemlock-cli commands assume you can pip install with `pip3`.
+Many hemlock-CLI commands assume you can pip install with `pip3`.

 ## Hemlock-CLI